SummerBootFramework/jExpress/README.md

 **3.3 Sample Code**

-Add the following, **once the config changed, the Summer Boot will automatically load it up and refresh the  AppConfig.CFG**
+Add the following, **once the config changed, the jExpress will automatically load it up and refresh the  AppConfig.CFG**

 ```
 .bind_SummerBootConfig("cfg_app.properties", AppConfig.CFG)